Image

 What should I do immediately after being arrested in Osage County, MO?

-Can I avoid jail time for a criminal charge in Osage County, MO?
+Can I stay out of jail if I’m charged with a crime in Osage County, MO?

 Not always.
 Missouri gives many people a second chance through the expungement process.
 Depending on your case, you may be eligible to have your record sealed or cleared after a waiting period.
 Our Osage County, MO criminal defense attorneys can help you find out if you qualify and take steps to restore your reputation.